cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-4.rst

 - Use the provided ``fr_leg_fk`` method as a reference.
 - Adjust the transformations to account for the different leg positions and orientations.

+**DELIVERABLE:** An underactuated system that has more degrees of freedom that can be controlled, than the number of independently controlled actuators.
+How many degrees of freedom does Pupper have?
+Is it an underactuated system?

+**DELIVERABLE:** Why are under-actuated systems more challenging to control?

 Part 3: Implement Trotting Gait Trajectory
 ------------------------------------------